From Yangon, with sanity

 Everyone is very calm.

-4 thoughts on “From Yangon, with sanity”
+4 responses to “From Yangon, with sanity”

 Leave a Reply